 Planning a destination wedding at an all-inclusive resort in one of Mexico’s top locations like: Cancun, the Riviera Maya, Puerto Vallarta, or Los Cabos is EXCITING, but it can also be overwhelming—especially in the beginning!

 If you’re just starting to think about having a destination wedding in Mexico, you probably have lots of questions.
-One of the first questions that many of my couples ask me is when is the best time of year to get married in Mexico?
+One of the first questions that many of my couples ask me as a destination wedding specialist is when is the best time of year to get married in Mexico?

 As with most things, this question doesn’t really have a hard and fast answer.
 The “best” can vary from person to person depending on your personal preferences and priorities, but here are some of the most important factors to consider when trying to choose which month to get married in Mexico.